Acadia (federal electoral district)

 Acadia was a federal electoral district in Alberta, Canada, that was represented in the House of Commons of Canada from 1925 to 1968.

 History

-Acadia was created in 1924 from Battle River and Bow River ridings.
+Acadia was created in 1924 from Battle River, Red Deer, Medicine Hat and Bow River ridings.
 It was abolished in 1966 when it was redistributed into Battle River, Crowfoot, Medicine Hat, Palliser and Red Deer ridings.

 Members of Parliament

-This riding elected the following Members of Parliament:
+This riding elected the following members of Parliament: